Iceland in September at a Glance

 3. Soak in Hot Springs

-Iceland’s hot springs are especially relaxing in September’s cooler weather and fewer crowds.
+Iceland’s hot springs are especially relaxing in September’s cooler weather and with fewer crowds.
 Plus, there’s something about warm geothermal water meeting the fall air that hits differently in the fall.

 Some of the best hot springs in Iceland for soaking during September include: